 Payroll

-In many ways, a payroll card acts very much like a GPR card.
-The biggest difference is that the cardholder receives the card from an employer.
-The only way a person can obtain a card is through their employer.
+In many ways, a payroll card is a prepaid card type that acts very much like a GPR card.
+The biggest difference is that the cardholder receives a payroll card from an employer.
+Instead of getting a traditional paycheck or a direct deposit that goes to a bank account, employees can use this type of open-loop prepaid card to access their wages once payday arrives.

 Prepaid Corporate Cards